REDELEX: A Framework for Relational Deep Learning Exploration: Experiments

 We present comprehensive results over two types of node-level tasks---binary classification and multiclass classification.
 The tasks can be further differentiated by the origin of the target labels and usage of temporal values.
 Tasks performed on datasets from the \textsc{RelBench} collection use generated target table attributes, while tasks on datasets from the CTU Relational use existing target table attributes.
 Additionally, tasks from the CTU Relational can be both static and temporal, while tasks from the \textsc{RelBench} collection are always temporal.
 Static and temporal tasks differentiate based on the constrains forced upon the sampling algorithm while generating a sub-subgraph used for training the model, and by the method of splitting the dataset between the training, validation and test data.
 Static tasks use neighborhood sampling~\cite{hamilton2017inductive} constrained only by the maximum number of neighbors, and data splitting is carried out at random w.r.t. a given ratio (e.g. 70:15:15).
 In contrast, temporal tasks extend the neighborhood sampling by incorporating temporal constraints, assuming only directed edges from nodes with an older timestamp and, similarly, the splits are carried out w.r.t. the timestamps where all training entities must precede validation and testing data, respectively (see App.~\ref{app:setup} for the full experimental setup).

 The results on classification tasks shown in Table~\ref{tab:class-overall} demonstrate a strong performance of the RDL models (Sec.~\ref{sec:rdl-models}) over the classical models (Sec.~\ref{sec:classic-models}) on majority of the datasets.
 Specifically, the ResNet SAGE performs very well on binary classification tasks, especially on tasks with a training table generated from historical data.
-The higher complexity of the \textsc{DBFormer} somewhat surprisingly seems to lead to higher robustness as the model slightly outperforms the ResNet SAGE in the average rank.
-Nevertheless, in a couple of cases, the simplest Linear SAGE model matches or even outperforms the score of both the models.
+Nonetheless, both \textsc{DBFormer} and Linear SAGE perform just marginally worse compared to ResNet SAGE on average, showcasing the general robustness of the RDL paradigm.
 Notably, on the \texttt{hepatits}, \texttt{mondial}, \texttt{student loan}, \texttt{accidents}, and \texttt{genes} datasets, all the RDL models present near-perfect predictions while the classical models show an order of magnitude worse score, highlighting the contribution of the RDL representation.